Learn to Write the Stories That Hook People

 Get Started Today!

 This course will teach you writing and editing skills for success from world-famous and best-selling authors, writers, and editors.
 PLUS, each month you’ll be able to submit your work to David for editing and feedback…because, unlike other writing classes, we know that without feedback you can’t improve!
 Start today risk free and become the writer you know you are!

 Five Payments of

 One Payment of

-I’m fully committed to helping you improve your blog and become a success.
+We’re fully committed to helping you improve your writing and become a success.
 You can test-drive the course for 30 days, read the material, listen to the webinars and interviews, and check out the case studies.
-If you complete the assignments and do the work but still don’t feel the course is right for you or will improve your blog, I’ll happily refund 100% of your money.
-(See the FAQ for more detail.)
+If you still don’t feel the course is right for you or will improve your writing, we’ll happily refund 100% of your money.

 Meet Your Instructor